 Flights arriving at EU airports | ✅ Covered |

-These regulations also apply to airlines from Norway, Switzerland, and Iceland.
-This means if you’re flying with any airline to, within, or from Europe, you most likely have these rights.
-It’s helpful to know about these regulations – they exist to support you if something goes wrong with your flight.
-They ensure you’re not stranded when your travel plans don’t work out.
+These regulations also apply to airlines from Switzerland, Iceland, and Norway.
+This means when you travel with any airline within, to, or from Europe, you probably have these rights.
+It’s good to know about these regulations – they’re there to help you if issues arise with your flight.
+They guarantee you’re not left on your own when your travel plans fall through.

 When You Are Not Entitled to Compensation

-Air Caraïbes isn’t necessarily at fault when flights are delayed or cancelled.
-At times, events occur that the airline can’t control, like extreme weather or unforeseen issues.
+Air Caraïbes is not always at fault when flights are delayed or cancelled.
+Sometimes, things happen that the airline can’t control, like severe weather conditions or unexpected problems.

-For example, if there’s an abrupt major weather event, an emergency at the airport, or an air traffic control strike, Air Caraïbes cannot be held accountable.
+For example, if there’s unexpected severe weather, an emergency at the airport, or an air traffic control strike, Air Caraïbes isn’t responsible.
 These are called “extraordinary circumstances” that the airline has no control over.

-When these situations occur, you likely won’t get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties arise.
+When these things happen, you probably won’t get any compensation.
+The airline isn’t viewed as doing anything wrong when these unforeseen difficulties occur.

 Recent Flight Delays and Cancellations